Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 23
-## 23] This challenge has text files (with a .txt extension) that contain the phrase “challenges are difficult”.
+> This challenge has text files (with a .txt extension) that contain the phrase “challenges are difficult”.
 Delete this phrase from all text files recursively.

 ```
 sed -i "challenges are difficult" **/*.txt